-An ad shown during the Super Bowl is not only viewed by a large audience, it also reaches a wide demographic.
-Proving the value of running a brand awareness advertisement during this highly sort after time slot.
+An advertisement aired during the Super Bowl not only attracts a vast viewership but also connects with a broad spectrum of demographics.
+This underscores the undeniable value of running a brand awareness campaign during this highly sought-after time slot.

 Coca-Cola’s Super Bowl advertisement in 1980.